 Description Opens the Web Forms Print Manager.

-Syntax void OpenPrintManager ()

-Usage For information on using the Print Manager, see "Using the Web Forms Print

-Manager" on page 63.
+Syntax void OpenPrintManager ( ) Return value None Usage For information on using the Print Manager, see "Using the Web Forms Print Manager" on page 65.

+Examples

-Examples You can use this code to open the Web Forms Print Manager:
+You can use this code to open the Web Forms Print Manager: